Adambean/gitlab-ce-ldap-sync/README.md

 ##### groupNamesToIgnore *(array|null)*

 Specify a list of group names of which this tool should ignore.
-(Case-sensitive.)
+(Case-insensitive.)

 This varies not only according to which directory software you're using, but also how your directory has been structured.
 You do not have to specify every group if you've left the "createEmptyGroups" setting (further down) switched off, as this will prevent groups containing no users to be ignored anyway.